 However, if you can push this constant colossal marketing to one side, you will discover that underneath these health insurance giants holding the industry to ransom, there are other health care companies who put all their money back into their members.
 These companies potentially offer you more affordable health insurance and potentially bigger benefits.
 These companies are called not for profit.

-It should be mentioned that 30+ years ago, all health care providers were structured as not-for-profit/mutual organisations.
-But, when you see today that Australia’s largest private health insurer is Medibank, which represents 3.8 million people, commanding a 29% market share in the industry pie, it seems the culture has shifted.
-Bupa closely follows with 27%, and NIB and the ahm brand (a Medibank brand) are increasingly growing their market share.
-Medibank/ahm, Bupa and NIB are all for-profit businesses – a telling tale regarding their dominance in recent times.
+It should be mentioned that 30+ years ago, all health care providers were structured as not-for-profit organisations.
+But, when you see today that Australia’s biggest private health insurer is Medibank, which represents almost 4 million Australians, commanding a 29% market share in the industry pie, it seems the culture has shifted.

 This hopefully makes the differences clearer.
 The most important factor you would probably care for most is that the not for profit health funds Australia has to offer make it all about the members.
 Conversely, for profit organisations have to answer to their investors who are always looking for a return on investment, regardless of the need for improvement of service.
 This means that any profits made are, more often than not, returned to the investors’ pockets.
 The patient is punished as a result as the services are not improved with a long-term model in mind.

-Now you know the difference, you need to have a plan of action when finding the best not for profit health insurance for either yourself, you and your spouse, or even your family, if applicable.
+Now you know the difference, you need to have a plan of action when searching for the best not for profit health insurance for either yourself, you and your spouse, or even your family, if applicable.

 When searching for a health fund, the standard Google search would be the best way to start, which will give you an endless list of search results, but this can be confusing.
 It would be wise to use a comparison website so you can generate a list of health care providers on one page to easily navigate between deals and decide on which one best suits you.

-But it’s during this stage that most people miss a vital part of the research process.
+But it is during this stage that most people miss a vital part of the research process.
 These comparison sites will give you a list of not for profit health funds with only the top-level information on show.
 It is common for people to look at the policy first, and then the policy benefits.
-This is all well and good, but if you are looking at a list of non profit health insurance companies, be sure to check the business structure of each organisation, which will give you a true indicator of their intentions with company profits.
-You may not be able to find this on comparison websites, so may need to dig a bit deeper on each company’s website, or even give them a call and speak to a consultant about their business model.
+This is all well and good, but if you are looking at a list of non profit health insurance companies, be sure to check the business structure of each organisation, which will give you a true indicator of their intentions with company profits, you an also compare from quote engines built by various Australian health insurance alliances.
+If You are not be able to find this on comparison websites, you may need to dig a bit deeper on each company’s website, or even give them a call and speak to a consultant about their business model.

 There is no reason for not for profit companies to have a vested interest in offshore activities.
-Not for profit organisations should give you peace of mind about who owns the insurer.
-Bupa is owned by an overseas corporation, so profits end up offshore.
-Medibank and NIB are based in Australia, but are effectively owned by their investors, not their members.
-If this is an important deal breaker in your search, then do take the time to do a bit more digging around this, as this information will unlikely be on the surface of basic search results and comparison websites.
+Not for profit organisations should give you transparency regarding the business owners.
+For example, the Bupa owners are an overseas-based corporation, so profits move offshore.
+If this is an important deal breaker in your search, then take the time to do a bit more digging around this, as this information will unlikely be on the surface of basic search results and comparison websites.